Hostelworld says weak consumer sentiment in EU hitting demand

 “While the important summer season is still ahead of us, we currently expect to meet the board’s expectation of modest earnings before interest, taxes, depreciation, and amortisation growth for the full year.”

-The final dividend in respect of the year ended December 31st, 2018, of 9 cent per share will be paid on June 5th to shareholders on the register at May 10th.
-This will bring the total full year dividend in respect of 2018 to 13.8 cent per share.

-The group will report its interim results for the six months ended June 30th, 2019, on August 20th.
+The global hostel-focused online booking platform will report its interim results for the six months ended June 30th, on August 20th.